libertypi/queersmission/README.md

 *Queer's mission... is to help Transmission.*

 **Queersmission** is a [post-download script](https://github.com/transmission/transmission/blob/main/docs/Scripts.md) for the [Transmission](https://transmissionbt.com/) client.
-It allows users to dedicate storage for torrent uploading and to copy the finished downloads to user destinations.
+It copies completed downloads to user-specified locations and manages a dedicated seeding space.
 This ensures that file sharing continues, even if the user deletes the content, which is useful for Private Torrent (PT) users who need to maintain a sharing ratio.

 ### Features